Customer Rate Cards

 Shadow rates are now available when customers create consignments.

-NOTE : The ‘No rate card found’ error indicates that the customer is not currently linked to an existing rate card.
-To resolve this, either associate the customer with an existing rate card or create a customized rate card specific to their requirements
+Note: The "No rate card found" error indicates that the customer is not currently linked to an existing rate card.
+To resolve this, either associate the customer with an existing rate card or create a customised rate card specific to their requirements.

 Import Rates